apollographql/apollo-server/docs/source/schemas/organization.md

 ## Overview

 The schema contains the information to define all requests that the client can request from an instance of Apollo Server along with the resolvers necessary to route the requests to retrieve data.
-For most applications, the schema can be placed in a single file along side the resolvers.
-Many production servers contain a typeDefs string of over a thousand lines.
+For most applications, the schema type definitions are be placed in a single file along side the resolvers.
+Placing reolvers in the same file as their accompanying type definitions is the best way to organize the code, since it enables developers to locate and modify the two inter-dependent portions.

+Sometimes production servers contain a typeDefs string of over a thousand lines, which makes it difficult to maintain a file containing the resolvers as well.
 For applications with multiple teams or product domains, this section describes an example application and methods for organizing types and resolvers to make a large instance more modular.
 The separation between types should follow real-world domains, for example movies vs books, rather than the backend organization.
-To facilitate this ability to organize by real-world domain, common practice is to create a data model layer that enables resolvers across domains to request data from a common interface.
-Additionally many domains can share types, such as a user profile.
-In addition to breaking large schemas apart, GraphQL enables schemas to include documentation inline that is viewable in GraphiQL.
+To facilitate this organization, common practice is to create a data model layer that enables resolvers across domains to request data from a common interface.
+A data layer further enables the different schema domains to share data, such as a user profile.

+Along with modularizing large schemas, GraphQL enables schemas to include documentation inline that is viewable in GraphiQL.

 ## Example Application